Kelly-Prone/algorithm_Dijkstra/Exercise.md

 # Algorithm Dijkstra
 Developed a route that does the least cost calculation using Dijkstra's algorithm.

+-> First of all, follow the image "rota" for a better understanding of the activity.

 ### Description of Activity:

 An application driver has been given a run to perform.
 The current location of the driver is represented below by vertex number 1 (one) and the race is at vertex number 5 (five).